Overview

 These docs are a manual first — how to actually use it — with a wing on how it's built for anyone curious enough to look.

-Dustav does this as a plain, honest agent — a fixed name and a 🐦⬛ raven mark, no persona to configure, no ceremony to sit through.
+Dustav does all this as a plain, honest agent — a fixed name and mark, no persona to configure, no ceremony to sit through.
 It provisions instantly and gets to work.
-Getting started takes you from nothing to a working calendar; the calendar and notes pages cover what it can do.
+Getting started takes you from nothing to a working inbox and calendar.

 Dustav doesn't have to be just yours.
-Set one up for your household and the whole family shares a single agent that knows everyone in it — each person with their own private chat, the agent keeping one shared set of facts about family life: the birthdays, the appointments, the recital on Thursday.
-Kids join on a device you approve; another adult joins by email invite as their own private account.
-Whoever sets it up holds the controls.
+Set one up and everyone shares a single agent that knows the group it belongs to — each person with their own private chat, the agent keeping one shared calendar, one set of tables, and one set of facts.
+Another adult, or an assistant, joins by email invite as their own private account; whoever sets it up holds the controls.
 See one agent, the whole household.

 And you can see all of it

 Here's the part most AI won't show you: you can read exactly what the agent reads.
-The calendar, the notes, the facts it's learned about your household, its operating rules, the exact tools it can call, and the precise context it loads on every turn — all of it is visible in a built-in viewer we call the glass box.
+The calendar, the tables it built from your email, the facts it's learned, its operating rules, the exact tools it can call, and the precise context it loads on every turn — all of it is visible in a built-in viewer we call the glass box.

-No hidden prompt, no opaque vector store, no mystery weights deciding what the agent knows about your family.
-If you want to know why the agent did something, you can go read the state that shaped it — and if a fact is wrong, you ask it to change it and watch the edit happen.
-That transparency is how a product that holds your household's whole life earns the trust to do so.
+No hidden prompt, no opaque vector store, no mystery weights deciding what the agent knows about you.
+If you want to know why the agent did something — or where a row in a table came from — you can go read the state that shaped it, and watch it change when you ask for a fix.
+That transparency is how a product that reads your email earns the trust to do so.
 Start with the glass box.

 How these docs are laid out

-Using Dustav is the manual — getting started, the calendar, notes, what it remembers.
-Family covers the shared-household setup.
-Trust & privacy is what we can and can't see, and how to trust it with your life-admin.
+Email is the core: connecting Gmail, email rules and tables, and forwarding.
+Using Dustav is the rest of the manual — getting started, the calendar, notes, what it remembers.
+Family covers the shared setup for a household or team.
+Trust & privacy is what we can and can't see, and how to trust it with your inbox.
 And Under the hood is the real technical detail — how the context is built, the cost math, the design decisions — for builders and the curious.
 Writing our safety posture and data-custody promises down isn't just good faith; it's accountable good faith — a stance you can read is one we can be held to.

 New here?
 Start with getting started.